API introduction

 and secret

-respectively to the vendor authentication endpoint
+respectively to the environment authentication endpoint

 Management, authentication, and self-service APIs